-- The Regulatory Assistance Project has a roadmap for electrifying transportation with legislative and policy guides. - The Georgetown Climate Center maintains state policy resources on electric vehicles. - The Center for Climate and Energy Solutions has a map for U.S. State Clean Vehicle Policies and Incentives tracking. - The Sierra Club produced AchiEVe: Model Policies to Accelerate Electric Vehicle Adoption. - The National Conference of State Legislatures examines each state's status for vehicle direct sales. - ACEEE has a State Policy Tracker for State Fleet Electrification, and the Electrification Coalition has a State Plug-In Adoption Resource Kit for fleet managers and other state government officials. - Evergreen Collaborative and other organizations published "Charging Toward Justice: How States Can Lead on Racial and Economic Equity through the National Electric Vehicle Infrastructure (NEVI) Program."
+- The Regulatory Assistance Project has a roadmap for electrifying transportation with legislative and policy guides. - The Georgetown Climate Center maintains state policy resources on electric vehicles. - The Center for Climate and Energy Solutions has a map for U.S. State Clean Vehicle Policies and Incentives tracking. - The Sierra Club, Plug In America, the Electrification Coalition, and Forth Mobility produced Solutions for Expanding EV Charging and Solutions for Expanding Equitable Access to EVs and E-Mobility. - The National Conference of State Legislatures examines each state's status for vehicle direct sales. - ACEEE has a State Policy Tracker for State Fleet Electrification, and the Electrification Coalition has a State Plug-In Adoption Resource Kit for fleet managers and other state government officials.